cyclonePort · Weather Surveillance Instrumentation

 Deployment

-Deployment typically runs 2–4 weeks from contract execution to live data in RadarOmega — covering site assessment, hardware configuration, shipping, physical installation, connectivity setup, platform onboarding, and staff training. cyclonePort offers self-installation with remote support for straightforward deployments, or full turnkey installation through certified partners for complex or multi-site projects.
+Deployment typically runs 2–4 weeks from contract execution to live data in the cyclonePORT Enterprise platform — covering site assessment, hardware configuration, shipping, physical installation, connectivity setup, platform onboarding, and staff training. cyclonePort offers self-installation with remote support for straightforward deployments, or full turnkey installation through certified partners for complex or multi-site projects. cyclonePort hardware is offered to enterprise clients at this time.

-- Camera installation: PTZ cameras connect via WiFi or direct Ethernet, with plug-and-play setup.
+• Camera installation: PTZ cameras connect via WiFi or direct Ethernet, with plug-and-play setup.
 Static IP configuration is available for network-managed deployments.
-Multiple cameras per station are supported.

-- Platform onboarding: The station appears in RadarOmega immediately upon connection.
-Alert thresholds, notification recipients, and dashboard configuration are set through the platform.
+• Platform onboarding: The station appears in cyclonePORT Enterprise immediately upon connection.
+Camera operator designations, lightning monitoring notification preferences, and dashboard configuration are set through the platform.
 No specialized technical staff required for ongoing operation.

 Multi-Station Network Management